NixOS/rfcs/README.md

-Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Nix/Nixpkgs developer has been assigned the task of implementing the feature.
-While it is not necessary that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to
+Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Nix/Nixpkgs community member has been assigned the task of implementing the RFC.
+While it is not necessary that the author of the RFC also does the implementation, it is by far the most effective way to see an RFC through to
 completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

 Minor modifications to accepted RFCs can be done in follow-up pull requests.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be after implementation.
+We strive to write each RFC in a manner that it will reflect the final state of the world; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be after implementation.

 In general, once accepted, RFCs should not be substantially changed.
 Only very